-Promethazine plain syrup is contraindicated for use in pediatric patients less than 2 years of age.
+Promethazine HCl Oral Solution is contraindicated for use in pediatric patients less than two years of age.

-Promethazine plain syrup is contraindicated in comatose states, and in individuals known to be hypersensitive or to have had an idiosyncratic reaction to promethazine or to other phenothiazines.
+Promethazine HCl Oral Solution is contraindicated in comatose states, and in individuals known to be hypersensitive or to have had an idiosyncratic reaction to promethazine or to other phenothiazines.

-Promethazine plain syrup may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks, such as driving a vehicle or operating machinery.
-The impairment may be amplified by concomitant use of other central nervous system depressants such as alcohol, sedatives/hypnotics (including barbiturates), narcotics, narcotic analgesics, general anesthetics, tricyclic antidepressants, and tranquilizers; therefore, such agents should either be eliminated or given in reduced dosage in the presence of promethazine HCl (see PRECAUTIONS – Information for Patients and Drug Interactions).
+Promethazine HCl Oral Solution may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks, such as driving a vehicle or operating machinery.
+The impairment may be amplified by concomitant use of other central-nervous-system depressants such as alcohol, sedatives/hypnotics (including barbiturates), narcotics, narcotic analgesics, general anesthetics, tricyclic antidepressants, and tranquilizers; therefore such agents should either be eliminated or given in reduced dosage in the presence of promethazine HCl (see PRECAUTIONS – Information for Patients and Drug Interactions).

-Promethazine plain syrup may lead to potentially fatal respiratory depression.
+Promethazine HCl Oral Solution may lead to potentially fatal respiratory depression.

-Use of promethazine plain syrup in patients with compromised respiratory function (e.g., COPD, sleep apnea) should be avoided.
+Use of Promethazine HCl Oral Solution in patients with compromised respiratory function (e.g. COPD, sleep apnea) should be avoided.

 Lower Seizure Threshold

-Promethazine plain syrup may lower seizure threshold.
+Promethazine HCl Oral Solution may lower seizure threshold.
 It should be used with caution in persons with seizure disorders or in persons who are using concomitant medications, such as narcotics or local anesthetics, which may also affect seizure threshold.

-Promethazine plain syrup should be used with caution in patients with bone marrow depression.
-Leukopenia and agranulocytosis have been reported, usually when promethazine plain syrup (promethazine HCl) has been used in association with other known marrow toxic agents.
+Promethazine HCl Oral Solution should be used with caution in patients with bone-marrow depression.
+Leukopenia and agranulocytosis have been reported, usually when Promethazine HCl Oral Solution has been used in association with other known marrow-toxic agents.

 Neuroleptic Malignant Syndrome